quantmind/pulsar/README.rst

     python runtests.py --concurrency thread --profile --benchmark --http-py-parser --verbosity 2

+.. _kudos:

 Kudos
 ============
 Pulsar project started as a fork of gunicorn_ (from where the arbiter idea) and has been developed using ideas from nodejs_ (api design), twisted_ (the deferred implementation), tornado_ web server (the initial event-loop implementation), celery_ (the task queue application) and many other open-source efforts.
+In addition it uses several snippets of code from around the open-source community, in particular:

+* An HTTP Parser originally written by benoitc_.
+* A ``url`` Rule class originally from werkzeug_.

 .. _contributing: